odedia/examples/metrics/README.md

 ## Execute

-1. List the metric definitions that are available by default.
+1. List the metric definitions that are available by default (refer to code [src/listMetricDefinitions.ts](src/listMetricDefinitions.ts)).

    ```
    yarn list-metrics